datascience-mobi/2021-topic-01-team-03/README.md

 Project: "Drug viability screens for oncological and non-oncological treatments"

-- The entire code is saved in "Final Code.Rmd"
+- The entire code is saved in "The Final Code.Rmd"
-- The report is named es "Report Topic 1 Group 3.Rmd/.pdf"
+- The report is named as "Report Topic 1 Group 3.Rmd/.pdf"
 - The file "Search function.Rmd" contains the code which serves to create the dataframe ```linear.model_data```.
 It is used in the final code for the last milestone.